szczyglis-dev/extended-dump-bundle/README.md

 ## The new `xdump` global function

-The extension adds a new global function to the framework's: `xdump`.
+The extension adds to framework a new global function called `xdump`.
 Thanks to it, you can use **eXtended Dump** from anywhere in the code.
 It works similar to the standard `dump` function, except that debugged objects fly collectively to the **eXtended Dump** window.
 Example of use:

 ```php
 $foo1 = 'bar1';